sargassum-world/pslive/README.md

 To execute the full build pipeline, run `make`; to build the docker images, run `make build`.
 You will need to have installed golang and golangci-lint first; `make build` *should* automatically install golangci-lint, but this might not work; if not, you'll need to install it manually.
 Note that `make build` will also automatically regenerate the webapp build artifacts.
 The resulting built binaries can be found in directories within the dist directory corresponding to OS and CPU architecture (e.g. `./dist/pslive_window_amd64/pslive.exe` or `./dist/pslive_linux_amd64/pslive`)

+### External Services

+You'll need to [set up](https://console.ory.sh/registration) an Ory Cloud project and provision a personal access token so that pslive can access the Ory Kratos administrative API for your Ory Cloud project.
+You should enable user registration and password authentication on this project.
+You should also use the identity schema listed in the `schemas/v1.1/person.schema.json` file in this repository for your Ory Cloud identity schema.

 ### Environment Variables

 You'll need to set some environment variables to tell pslive how to assign names and how to connect to a ZeroTier network controller.
 Specifically, you'll need to set: